W.Va. Guard update on COVID-19 response

-Currently, more than 420 members of the West Virginia National Guard (WVNG) are serving the State of West Virginia through our four lines of effort to include operationalizing of the event, stabilizing the population, providing logistical movement of critical supplies and conducting data analysis to combat the virus.
+Currently, nearly 520 members of the West Virginia National Guard (WVNG) are serving the State of West Virginia through our four lines of effort to include operationalizing of the event, stabilizing the population, providing logistical movement of critical supplies and conducting data analysis to combat the virus.

-Experts from our Chemical, Biological, Radiological and Nuclear (CBRN) Response Enterprise (CRE) task force are conducting 20 training missions today for retailers, food establishments and convenience stores in proper cargo, box handling and PPE wear.
-There are an additional 200 training sessions that will be conducted in the coming weeks for retailers, convenience stores and food establishments, in addition to the PPE training offered to healthcare facilities and first responder agencies.

-“The importance of the work our CRE folks are doing cannot be understated,” said Maj.
-Gen. James Hoyer, Adjutant General of the WVNG.
-“They have been at the forefront of training and educating our healthcare providers, first responders and now others working in essential services to stop the potential spread of COVID-19 in West Virginia.
-It is vitally important that more and more facilities and businesses in our state and around the nation implement the types of procedures we are teaching to flatten the curve and help save lives through this challenging public health crisis.”

-Over the last 24 hours, Guard members supported food bank missions in Gassaway and Huntington, packing 2,007 meals for West Virginia’s most vulnerable populations.
-Today, the Guard will provide one refrigerated truck to distribute 5,500 meals in Ohio County.
+Since the announcement of the WVNG’s support to Workforce West Virginia by Governor Jim Justice, 15 service members are assisting to increase capacity for the state to process unemployment claims during this difficult time.
+By tomorrow, an additional 15 personnel will be on duty and we continue to expand call centers in the state to meet increasing demand for assistance.

+Members of Task Force Chemical, Biological, Radiological and Nuclear (CBRN) Response Enterprise (TF-CRE) continue to ramp up their efforts to provide training to local retail establishments on proper cargo, box handling and PPE wear in an effort to flatten the curve of COVID-19 spread.
+They will be providing training to 46 stores today in addition to the 23 stores trained yesterday.
+So far, this task force has trained 98 stores and 422 personnel while also assisting with COVID-19 drive through testing lanes and testing support at two nursing homes in Morgantown and Charleston since West Virginia’s response began in March.

+Our mission of supporting the most vulnerable populations in the state continues to make an impact and in the last 24 hours we packed 450 family boxes at the Facing Hunger Food Bank in Huntington and our refrigerated trucks assisted with the delivery of 3,035 meals to Wirt, Tyler, Pocahontas and Webster Counties.
+To date, WVNG personnel have assisted in packing and distributing 58,536 meals to those in need in the Mountain State.

+Today, our logistics team is packaging and distributing hand sanitizer to areas in Southern West Virginia and yesterday, they delivered 330 gallons to Jackson, Kanawha and Cabell Counties.
+Today, our service members will being providing assistance at St. Francis Hospital in the conversion of space to support COVID-19 patients.

-Our data analysts working with DHHR’s regional epidemiology teams were able to support 430 contact tracing engagements and eight expedited specimen transfers to the state lab yesterday to track the spread of COVID-19 in West Virginia.
+Our data analysts working with DHHR’s regional epidemiology teams were able to support 266 contact tracing engagements to track the spread of COVID-19 in West Virginia.

-Guard personnel continue working two drive through testing sites in Huntington and Grafton and will support additional vetted sites as they come online.

-To date, our logistical team, in conjunction with the West Virginia Department of Health and Human Resources (WVDHHR) and West Virginia Division of Homeland Security and Emergency Management (WVDHSEM), has received and shipped critical medical personal protective equipment (PPE) to all 55 counties in West Virginia.
-Totals include: 672,000 gloves; 50,866 gowns; 72,107 surgical masks; 111,757 N95 masks; 46,215 face shields; 19,006 coveralls; 114 PAPRs and 1,200 PAPR filters.

 The WVNG has conducted the following missions since coming on duty to support the state in all aspects of COVID-19 preparation and response: